existedinnettw/pdf_signature/docs/wireframe.md

 Design notes:
 - Main canvas shows the current page.
-- Navigation: previous/next page, zoom controls near the canvas.
+- Navigation: previous/next page, zoom controls are placed in toolbar which is at top of main PDF canvas.
-- Space reserved for a future “Sign” tool in the toolbar.
-- drag signature onto page
+- Drag signature onto page.

 Illustration: